 - Digoxin, a heart tablet

-- Lithium, a medicine used to treat some types of depression
+- Lithium or selective serotonin-reuptake inhibitors (SSRIs), a medicine used to treat some types of depression

 - Diuretics, also called fluid or water tablets

 - Warfarin or other “blood thinners” ( medicines used to prevent blood clotting)

 - Methotrexate, a medicine used for treatment of rheumatoid arthritis, as well as some types of cancers

 - Cyclosporin, tacrolimus ( medicines used after organ transplants, as well as in the treatment of rheumatoid arthritis)